shivesh01/HEATMAP/README.md

 **Data-set required [flights](https://cloud-5jao3dtbu.vercel.app/0flights.csv "click to download")

-*Now, we will  use plot type **PairGrid** which is one of it's kind to compare the plotted graph between the different varibles of the same dataset. which i do like it*
+*Now, we will use plot type **PairGrid** which is one of its kind to compare the plotted graph between the different variables of the same dataset. which I do like it*
 *Importing libraries namely numpy, pandas, matplotlib, seaborn, scipy.
 I know you will say too many libraries.
-Actually we are not using them directly but thing is they have dependencies  on each other.
+We are not using them directly but the thing is they have dependencies on each other.
 So, we will be using them indirectly...*

 ```python
         import numpy as np